PeteGozz/slim/THEMES.md

     - input box(es) and messages and their placement and properties (slim.theme)

-    + The panel and background images can be a PNG or JPEG file.
+    + The panel and background images may be a PNG or JPEG file.
     + The panel is blended into the background image, taking care of alpha transparency.